revbayes/revbayes.github.io/tutorials/chromo/index.md

 that do not condition on a single model; we draw estimates of ancestral chromosome numbers and rates of chromosome evolution from all possible models weighted by their posterior probability.
-For general reviews of this approach to model averaging see {% cite madigan1994model %},
-{% cite hoeting1999bayesian %}, {% cite kass1995bayes %}, and for its use in
+For general reviews of this approach to model averaging see {% cite madigan1994model hoeting1999bayesian kass1995bayes %}, and for its use in phylogenetics see {% citet posada2004model %}.
-phylogenetics see @posada2004model.
 Averaging over all models has been shown to provide a better average predictive ability than conditioning on a single model {% cite madigan1994model %}.
 Conditioning on a single model ignores model uncertainty, which can lead to an underestimation in the